churc/MajorStudio1/index.md

 ### This qualitative project uses public domain images from the whole of The Met database using ‘uncertain’ and ‘uncertainty’ as a search term and organizing principle to view what is assessed in the text as ‘uncertain.’
 The visualization focuses on the relation of text and image.
 ### The word uncertain/ty is depicted where it occurs within the web label text, on titles or on dates.
 Titles, dates and descriptions are hidden, visible on hover.
-### Click on red 'uncertainty' text in the header (where uncertainty falls) to view all titles, dates.
+### Click on red 'uncertainty' text in the header (where uncertainty falls) to view the text.
 204 artworks have uncertain/ty in their web label descriptions.
-Since the web labels are not in the public domain, each artwork is linked to The Met web label.
 Click on the green button for random reload.

 ### [Visualization](https://churc.github.io/MajorStudio1/MetProjectsQual/uncertainty/)